amazeeio/docs/drupal/synchronize_sites.md

 We suggest though to use `dsql` in stead of `drush sql-sync`, as there is a danger to switch the source and destination of the command and with that synchronize in the wrong direction and overwride a production database!.
 {% endhint %}

+{% hint style='info' %}
+`drush rsync` does not remove already existing files on the target files directory.
+Already existing files will be overwritten though.
+Please see https://drushcommands.com/drush-8x/rsync to learn more about additional parameters for `drush rsync`
+{% endhint %}

 ## Synchronizing Files

 ```